Skip to content

 Lock the wine pairing model before deposit

-Estate-bottle pours, regional appellation wines, or premium grand crus all carry different cost bands.
-Confirm in writing whether wine is bundled into the catering price or quoted separately, and whether estate-produced bottles are included or extra.
+Estate-bottle pours, regional appellation wines from a curated cellar, and open caterer-supplied wine all carry different cost bands.
+Confirm in writing whether wine is bundled into the catering price or quoted separately, and whether estate-produced bottles are included or charged on top.

-Working wine estates run cellar activity, harvest lorries on access roads, and vineyard staff alongside wedding suppliers through September.
-Walk the property during harvest before signing if you're considering a late-September date so you know what guests will see and hear on the wedding day.
+Working wine estates run cellar activity, harvest lorries on access roads, and vineyard staff alongside wedding suppliers through the early-autumn harvest weeks.
+If you are considering a late-September date, visit the property during harvest before signing so you know exactly what your guests will see and hear on the day.

-Book Mérignac flights early for UK and Irish guests
+Book Bordeaux Mérignac flights early for UK and Irish guests

-Direct UK budget-airline flights into Bordeaux Mérignac book up 6 months ahead in peak wedding season.
-Lock wedding date 12-18 months out so guests can secure economic UK arrival routing without paying late-booking premiums.
+Direct budget-airline flights into Bordeaux Mérignac from the UK and Ireland book up well ahead in peak wedding season.
+Lock your wedding date early so guests can secure economical arrival routing rather than paying late-booking premiums, and so the airport-close estates stay within reach for those flying in.

 Frequently asked questions